 7 days in Tibet

-A 7 days in Tibet tour is believed to be the best way to get to know a little bit of Tibet.
-You may visit Mt.
+On this tour of Tibet you may visit Mt.
 Everest (8844.43m) at Everest Base Camp (5.200m).
 If you have more time, you may move back from Shigatse to visit heavenly Namtso Lake or exploring holy Mt.
 Kailash in Ngari.

 If you like to see more images of the Tibetan people, check out my blog: People of Tibet.
 My trip wasn’t anything like the movie, Seven Years in Tibet, but I hope you liked my account of 7 Days in Tibet.